janus-idp/backstage-plugins/plugins/ocm/README.md

    yarn workspace app add @janus-idp/backstage-plugin-ocm
    ```

+### Frontend Configuration

-2. Select the components that you want to use, such as:
+1. Select the components that you want to use, such as:

    - `OcmPage`: This is a standalone page or dashboard displaying all clusters as tiles.
 You can add `OcmPage` to `packages/app/src/App.tsx` file as follows: